AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >title="Timestamp descriptor"
 >abstract="The timestamp descriptor for the relational schema.
 This value helps set the event time for ordering and only exists if you are working with time-series data."

-The **[!UICONTROL Save Fields]** activity lets you enrich Experience Platform schemas by federating data from external warehouses, letting you enhance Experience Platform schemas with additional attributes.
+The **[!UICONTROL Save Fields]** activity lets you enrich Experience Platform schemas by federating data from external warehouses, letting you enrich Experience Platform schemas with additional attributes.

-This activity is used to enhance schemas by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.
+This activity is used to enrich schemas by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.

 +++ Configuration details